fireship-io/fireship.io/content/lessons/web3-solidity-hardhat-react-tutorial/index.md

 ### Base ERC-721 Contract

-Smart contracts have been standardized into a predictible API.
+Smart contracts have been standardized into a predictable API.
 When it comes to NFTs, the most common choice is [ERC-721]() and we can use a tool called [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/wizard) to generate the initial boilerplate code.

 {{< figure src="img/open-zeppelin-wizard.png" caption="Use the OpenZeppelin wizard to create a base contract" >}}